Get all the latest data for Bordeaux

 Does buying property help me get residency and citizenship in Bordeaux in 2026?

-As of early 2026, buying property in Bordeaux does not automatically give you French residency or citizenship because France does not have a "golden visa" program that grants residence rights in exchange for real estate investment.
+As of 2026, buying property in Bordeaux does not automatically help you get French residency or French citizenship, because France does not give ordinary homebuyers a simple real-estate golden visa.

 Can I legally rent out property on my visa in Bordeaux right now?